ewsoggypretzels/ewsoggypretzels/README.md

 ###### Basic Info.
 ###### Hi, I'm donnie or soggy!!
 I'm a artist/animator.
 I currently don't have any really important socials to give but soon I'll link up an etsy and youtube.
-Some of my interests are dragon ball z, jjk, mlp, gachiakuta, monster high, canimals, haikyuu, spiderman, and a bunch of other random stuff, I also like musicals and stuff and I like to watch football and make stuff and yeah thats pretty much all you need to know, Oh wait and last but not least I have the post schedule of michael reeves so don't expect much, ok?
+Some of my interests are dragon ball z, jjk, mlp, gachiakuta, monster high, canimals, haikyuu, spiderman, and a bunch of other random stuff, I also like musicals, I like to watch football and make/craft stuff and yeah thats pretty much all you need to know, Oh and I have the post schedule of michael reeves so don't expect much, ok?

 <div align="center">
  <img width="350" height="66" alt="image" src="https://github.com/user-attachments/assets/a0dc862c-1d97-4d96-bd54-15a2f6ec2202" />